 Yes, we actually did this!
 I never thought I would be that person who would sell her car to save on money.
 After a few months of consideration and a short trial run, my husband and I decided to just go for it.
 During this time, the cost of gas was getting out of control, and insurance rates are rising every year.

 And the results were great!
 I completely forgot I had a car.
-And we had no issues if one of us needed it.
-Matt would just say he had to take the car for work one day, and I’d adjust my schedule accordingly.
+And we had no issue if one of us needed it.
+Matt would just say he had to take the car for work one day, and I’d adjust my schedule accordingly (the joy of time freedom).
 There were other ways of transport that I could use, or I’d plan to run errands later in the day once he returned home.

-Now we save on gas, insurance, and car maintenance.
+Now we save a few hundred dollars on gas, insurance, and car maintenance.

 Thrifting is a great way to save money.
 Furniture, clothes, decor, books, and many other unique and interesting items can be found while thrifting.